One Of Hawaii's Top Auto Accident

 1. You Don’t Reach the Tort Threshold

-Sometimes it can be very difficult to reach the “tort threshold”.
-One situation may be if the No-Fault insurance pays a very small percentage of the medical bill.
-For example, your emergency room bill maybe $10,000, but perhaps the No-Fault insurance may only pay $1,000 of the bill.
+Sometimes it can be challenging to reach the “tort threshold”.
+One situation may be if the No-Fault insurance pays a tiny percentage of the medical bill.
+For example, your emergency room bill may be $10,000, but perhaps the No-Fault insurance may only pay $1,000 of the bill.
 Each No-Fault insurance company is different.
-Some will simply pay the full $10,000 bill, while others pay only a portion of the bill.
-Keep in mind that the tort threshold is based on bills paid, not just the total billed amount.
+Some will pay the entire $10,000 bill, while others will pay only a portion.
+Remember that the tort threshold is based on bills paid, not just the total billed amount.

 2. You Have Extensive Medical Liens On Your Case